chungmuen/mutation_library_analysis/README.md

 # mutation_library_analysis
-aligns multiple sequences of a mutant library, for each mutant, counts the amount of mutations, identify the location of the mutations
+Aligns multiple Fasta sequences of a gene library, for each varinat, identifies the type, the amount, and the location of the mutations.
+Additionally, the script also identifies the corresponding amino acid residue exchanges.